homieiot/convention

 Topic IDs

 An MQTT topic consists of one or more topic levels, separated by the slash character (/).
-A topic level ID MAY ONLY contain lowercase letters from a to z, numbers from 0 to 9 as well as the hyphen character (-).
+A topic level ID MAY contain lowercase letters from a to z, numbers from 0 to 9 as well as the hyphen character (-).

 A topic level ID MUST NOT start or end with a hyphen (-).
 The special character $ is used and reserved for Homie attributes.
+The underscore (_) is used and reserved for Homie node arrays.

 Payload